-The European Commission has accused the UK of breaching international law concerning the movement of goods and pet travel between Great Britain and Northern Ireland after the UK moved to unilaterally change parts of the Brexit deal to better suit British businesses earlier this month.
+The European Commission has accused the UK of breaching EU law concerning the movement of goods and pet travel between Great Britain and Northern Ireland after the UK moved to unilaterally change parts of the deal to better suit British businesses earlier this month.

-On 3 March, the UK announced it was going to extend grace periods relaxing procedures and checks on British supermarket suppliers and businesses trading in Northern Ireland until October.
+On 3 March, the UK announced it was going to extend grace periods relaxing controls on British supermarket suppliers and businesses trading in Northern Ireland.

-But this has created a new trade border with Northern Ireland and the rest of the UK, raising concerns the terms negotiated last year would cause further food shortages if implemented, as agreed, in full at the end of March.
+There were concerns the terms negotiated last year, and signed by Boris Johnson, would cause further food shortages if implemented as agreed at the end of March.

-The European Commission said this is the second time in six months the UK government “is set to breach international law” after the Internal Market Bill set out clauses that would undercut the Northern Ireland Protocol.
-These were removed in December.
+The European Commission said this is the second time in six months the UK government “is set to breach international law”.

-The EU has sent two letters launching the legal action: a formal notice of breaches under EU law and a political letter to David Frost, the UK’s co-chair of the Joint Committee of UK and EU officials, calling on the British government to refrain from extending the grace period.
+Launching the legal action, the EU has sent two letters: a formal notice of breaches under EU law and a political letter to David Frost, the UK’s co-chair of the Joint Committee of UK and EU officials, calling on the British government to refrain from extending the grace period.